 You can get buses to Avebury from Swindon or Trowbridge.
 Buses connect Devizes with Bath, Chippenham, Swindon and Salisbury, and there's a coach from London.

 Old Wardour Castle is not too far from Tisbury, which is ten minutes from Salisbury by train.
 You may be able to get a taxi to the castle.
 Alternatively, Discover Nadder have designed a circular 5.5 mile walk from the village to the castle.

 If you're in Wiltshire for longer you can dive even deeper into the past.

 Beautiful Bradford-on-Avon has a spectacular medieval tithe barn you can visit for free.
 Just over the border with Somerset is Farleigh Hungerford Castle - we've come up with a great circular walk that joins the two, making this a great car-free day out.
 Bratton Camp and its famous White Horse is also nearby.

 We also look after the picturesque remains of Ludgershall Castle and Cross, one of the largest Neolithic henges in Britain at Hatfield Earthworks, the thatched Chisbury Chapel and the 18th century Netheravon Dovecote.

-English Heritage Members can get two for one entry at Wilton House, as well as discounts at Salisbury Cathedral, Salisbury Museum and the Wiltshire Museum.
+English Heritage Members can get 25% discount on entry to The Salisbury Museum and Wiltshire Museum.